clockworkz-io/.github/SECURITY.md

 ## Vulnerability Reporting

-The security of our software is a top priority for Cloud Posse.
-We welcome reports on any security vulnerabilities discovered in any Cloud Posse-owned repository.
+The security of our software is a top priority for Clockworkz.
+We welcome reports on any security vulnerabilities discovered in any Clockworkz-owned repository.
 All legitimate concerns will be promptly investigated and addressed.

 > **Important Notice**:
-> For any security-related reports, please reach out directly via email to [security@cloudposse.com](mailto:security@cloudposse.com).
+> For any security-related reports, please reach out directly via email to [security@clockworkz.io](mailto:security@clockworkz.io).

 ### Reporting Details